 Byron K. Martin was appointed the Major of the Office of Professional Standards on January 1, 2015.
 Major Martin has more than 28 years of law enforcement experience and joined the Atlanta Police Department in May 1986.

-As an officer, he was assigned to various areas including the Zone 3 Police Precinct, Atlanta Airport Section, Vice Unit and Zone 5.
+As an officer, he was assigned to various areas including Zones 3 and 5, the Atlanta Airport Section and Vice Unit.
 In February 2004, he was promoted to the rank of Sergeant and served as a Watch and Crime Suppression Unit supervisor in Zone 5.
 In May 2007, he was promoted to the rank of Lieutenant and assigned to Zone 2.
-During his tenure as Zone 2 Evening Watch Commander, APD was able to make a significant impact on criminal activity and fight against crime in the zone.
+As the Zone 2 Evening Watch Commander, he helped to significantly curb criminal activity and made a significant impact on fighting crime in the area.